virgelnoserale/miniproject2/README.md

 ## General Information
-- The primary goal of this project is to utilize our acquired skills in HTML, CSS and JavaScript so far in the KodeGo Bootcamp.
+- The primary goal of this project is to utilize our acquired skills in HTML, CSS, and JavaScript so far in the KodeGo Bootcamp.
-- The business application of the website is for a small business to sell their product online.
+- The business application of the website is for a small business to sell its product online.
 - This is a by-pair project requirement of the KodeGo Bootcamp for project two
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->